hammerheim-game/hammerheim-rules/5-warband & Scenarios.md

 incredible potency that actually creates a portal to the realms of Chaos and the dwelling place of great Nurgle himself.
 Profile M WS BS S T W I A Ld
-Cart - - - - 8 4 - - -
+Cart - - - - 6 4 - - -
-Wheel - - - - 6 1 - - -
-Horse 8 - - 3 3 1 3 - -
+Horse 8 - - 3 3 1 3 1 -
 Guardian - 3 - 3 3 - 3 1 -
 Weapons/Armor: None.
-The Plague Cart’s Guardian does not use or need weapons but suffers no penalties for fighting unarmed.
-Therefore it cannot use weapons and cannot wear armor.
+The Plague Cart’s Guardian is equipped with a scythe, though it may not equip anything else.
+The Cart is pulled by 2 horses and has a 5+ Armour Save.
 Special Rules
-Plague Cart: The Daemonic nature of the Plague Cart fills both the Daemons and mortals of the Carnival of Chaos with vigour.
-The maximum number of warriors allowed in the warband is increased by +2.
-In addition, the Daemonic Instability of the Daemons within the warband is slightly offset.
-Plague Bearers and Nurglings may re-roll Leadership tests for Instability and may +1 to their Injury tests if taken out of action.
+Transport: Warband members on foot may ride inside the cart by moving into base contact with it - if they do so the cart may not move that turn (or move any further if it already did).
+The Cart only has space inside for up to 4 wounds worth of passengers.
+Warriors may disembark from the Cart at the end of each movement phase, though doing so takes up their entire movement.
+This move may be used to charge into combat with enemies already in contact with the cart, but that is all.
+Any occupants still inside the Cart if it is destroyed are placed in its stead and are Knocked Down.

+Plague Cart: The cart's enclosed cabin provides excellent protection to the passengers within, its wooden chassis reinforced with unnaturally resilient twists of blubbery yet fibrous growth.
+Warriors inside the cart may not be the target of shooting, spells, or attacks - though effects that damage all models in an area will effect all occupants.
+They also may not attack, shoot, or cast spells from within it.

+Ramshackle: Tall, wonky-wheeled, and distinctly box-like in shape these wagons are designed for hauling stage props through the city rather than for any type of speed or combat.
+The Plague Cart functions exactly like a chariot, except it causes no Impact Hits.

 Guardian: The Guardian comes as part of the Plague Cart.
 In fact, more often than not he is physically bonded to the cart in some twisted nightmare of flesh and wood.
 He may therefore never dismount from the cart or leave under any circumstances.
-In addition, as he is part of the Cart he cannot be injured unless the Cart is destroyed in which case so is he.
-The Guardian is considered a Daemonic creature and so never gains any Experience.
-Attacks from the Guardian cause Nurgle’s Rot.
+The entire Cart rolls as one entity for injury rolls if it is taken Out of Action, and it may never gain experience.
-The Plague Cart and Guardian are considered Daemonic and don’t know the concept of fear.
-The Plague Cart automatically passes any Leadership-based test it is required to take.
+The Plague Cart and Guardian are considered Daemonic, and are Immune to Psychology.

 #### Beastmen Raiders